Wynne pushes Ring of Fire chiefs for decision on regional road

 "Having all-season road access is of paramount importance," Noront's chief executive, Alan Coutts, said on Thursday.
 "Without having surety and certainty around the infrastructure and the timeline for development, it makes it nearly impossible for us to finance our works and projects."

-The Mattawa First Nations management, the administrative council for the communities, said the chiefs would not respond to Ms. Wynne’s letter on Thursday.
+The Matawa First Nations management, the administrative council for the communities, said the chiefs would not respond to Ms. Wynne's letter on Thursday.

 They have said they want more study of the options, including who would own the road and set the rules for its use.